 We talk about it all the time.
 It has inspired whole movements in the workplace, in school, in almost every aspect of our day-to-day life.
+It even has applications in the treatment on depression and pain control.
 But what does it even mean?
 What is mindfulness?

 The answer to that question is simple and small.
 So small, in fact, that we easily miss its significance.
 And as a result we lose track of how powerful and important it is.
 Because mindfulness is such a small and almost invisible practice we can lose sight of how affective and influential it can be in our lives.
 Yet mindfulness is vital to really living and engaging with life.